Tina-otoge/tina-simp-blog/posts/a-tour-into-my-computer.md

+:warning: Disclaimer :warning:

+*This article is a great snapshot of what my Linux experience was like at the time of writing it (2022).
+Obviously, as time goes on, my habits change.
+Please keep that in mind while reading!*

+-- Tina from 2025.

 Like many, I spend a lot of time on my computer.
 I want the time I spend on my computer to be pleasant, but since I also work on my computer it has to provide me with an easy-to-use and productive environment.